uaraven/brkng-change/doc/detections.md

   - [x] Changing superclass of a class
   - [x] Removing implemented interfaces
   - [x] Changing class visibility to a stricter one
-  - [ ] Changing access flags static -> non static and vice versa
+  - [x] Changing class modifiers static, final, abstract
 - Fields.
 Fields are identified solely by their name.
 Two fields with the same name are considerd the same.
-  - [ ] Removing a field (including changing visibility to more restricted)
+  - [x] Removing a field (including changing visibility to more restricted)
-  - [ ] Changing field type
+  - [x] Changing field type
-  - [ ] Changing field visibility to a stricter one
+  - [x] Changing field visibility to a stricter one
+  - [x] Changing field modifier
 - Methods.
 Methods are identified by complete signature.
   - [ ] Removing a method - name with the same name and number and type of parameters does not exist.
   - [ ] Changing method return type
   - [ ] Changing method visibility to a stricter one
+  - [ ] Changing method modifier

 ### Warning